Vinith25/file-management/README.md

 How to run the Online Notes Sharing System Project using PHP and MySQL:

-1. Download the files or Download the file manager.rar file
+1. Download the file manager.rar file

 2. Extract the file and copy file manager folder🗂️